 Things to Do in Wedgwood

-Take a walk among bluebonnets or see the Butterfly Garden at Tarrant County Southwest Sub-Courthouse Native Plant Demo Garden.
-Go shopping at stores like Dillard’s or Macy’s at Hulen Mall.
-Have a family bike ride, watch your kids play on the playground, or shoot some hoops at Rosenthal Park.
-Enroll your kids in an after-school program like gymnastics or karate at the Southwest Community Center.
-Satisfy your soul food cravings with Fried Chicken Po Boy or some Fiya Mac N Cheese at Chicken and Watermelon Fool.
-Slurp down a bowl of Shrimp Pho or Hue Style Noodle Soup at Pho & Grill.
-Or split a family-style serving of Baked Ziti or Fettucine Alfredo from Prima’s Pizza & Pasta.
+Walk among cacti and succulents or see the Butterfly Garden at Tarrant County Sub-Courthouse Native Plant Demo Garden.
+Shop national brands like Dillard’s or Macy’s, see the latest blockbuster at Movie Tavern, or enjoy local events at Hulen Mall.
+Have a family bike ride, let your kids enjoy the playground, or shoot some hoops at Rosenthal Park.
+Enroll your kids in an after-school program like gymnastics or karate at Southwest Community Center.
+Satisfy your Cajun cravings with a make-your-own Seafood Boil plate with your choice of protein, sauce, and spice level, or order a Fish & Shrimp Basket at Crawlin’ Crab.
+Savor a bowl of Shrimp Pho or Hue Style Noodle Soup at Pho & Grill.
+Sample Chinese dishes like Beef Egg Rolls, Sesame Chicken, or House Special Fried Rice served buffet-style at East Gourmet Buffet.
+Or split a family-style serving of Baked Ziti, Spaghetti & Sausage, or Fettuccine Alfredo with Chicken from Prima’s Pizza & Pasta.

 - Home Price: $106,200 median purchase; $1,127 median monthly rent